Kilkenny city as the Marble city

 The Colles Family

-The Colles Family related to the Marble Industry for over 200 years.
+The Colles family related to the Marble Industry for over 200 years.
 William Colles built the warehouses and polishing sheds.
-The warehouse was situated by the River Nore in Kilkenny.
+The warehouses were situated by the River Nore in Kilkenny.
 He also built Johns Bridge in Kilkenny city.
 He was a very talented and crafty man.

 The uses of Kilkenny’s marble

-Kilkenny put its marble into many uses.
+Kilkenny certainly did not let its marble go to waste.
+They put the marble into many uses.
 They used it in several local buildings such as Green’s Bridge.
 It was also used in lots of areas across Ireland such as Cobh Cathedral, Bowen’s Court, Co.
 Cork, Lissadell House, Co.
 Sligo, the headstone of Daniel O’Connell in Glasnevin Cemetery, Dublin, and the altar of St. Patricks Church, Belfast.
+Pretty interesting in our eyes!